-Many design elements, such as clear zone and barrier types, are not included in the 13 controlling criteria listed above.
+Many design elements, such as minimum vertical grade, Headlight Sight Distance (HLSD), minimum gap acceptable length, lateral offset to obstruction, clear zone and barrier types, are not included in the 11 controlling criteria listed above.
 When these design elements do not meet criteria, they should be identified, justified and documented as early as possible during the design process which may be in the District Safety Review or Design Field View.
+Documentation should include, at a minimum: